-The stunning bullet train designed to feel like a living room
+Stunning Tokyo train designed to feel like a living room

 (CNN) — Japan's love affair with trains continues to push the design envelope.

-The innovative country is consistently light years ahead when it comes to high-speed rail, and its newest bullet train is no exception.
+The innovative country is consistently light years ahead when it comes to high-speed rail, and its newest train is no exception.

 Designed by Pritzker Prize winning architect Kazuyo Sejima, the Seibu 001 series, known as "Laview," is a stunning creation.